 Due to its unique appearance, this stone has been known and widely used since ancient times.
 Egyptians believed it to be a form of the “all-seeing eye” and used it to make actual eyes for gods’ statues.
 Tiger’s eye was carried to battle by Roman soldiers, who thought it would give them the strength and courage of a tiger.

-Tiger’s eye can be used as a good luck stone, inspiring confidence while protecting you against curses or ill will.
+Tiger’s eye is associated with the Root Chakra, helping the wearer balance themselves both physically and spiritually.
+It is also the zodiac stone for Gemini.
+It can be used as a good luck stone, inspiring confidence while protecting you against curses or ill will.
 This protection also helps you to lead a more balanced life, free of fear while confidently stepping up and taking action to further your life.
 It challenges you to step outside of the box and make a positive impact on the world around you.